YunoHost-Apps/scovie_ynh/doc/DISCLAIMER.md

 ## local test

-For quicker developing of scovie_ynh in the context of YunoHost app, it's possible to run the Django developer server with the settings and urls made for YunoHost installation.
+For quicker developing of scovie_ynh in the context of YunoHost app, it's possible to run the Django development server with the settings and urls made for YunoHost installation.

 e.g.: